cnrd/SAT/README.md

 3. Heating System: Selecting the correct heating system type is important for SAT to accurately control the temperature and optimize performance.
 Choose the option that matches your setup to ensure proper temperature regulation throughout your home.

-4. Multi-room setup:
+4. Areas:
    - Primary: Users can add their physical thermostat.
-SAT will syncronize the `hvac_action` of the physical thermostat with the SAT climate entity's `hvac action`.
+SAT will syncronize the `hvac_action` of the physical thermostat with the SAT climate entity's `hvac action`, that means if the physical thermostat doesn't require heating then the SAT climate entity `hvac_action` will remain at idle.
+Also the physical thermostat's room setpoint stays in sync with SAT climate entity.
 Moreover the physical thermostat will act as a back up if any failure to HA occurs.
    - Rooms: Users can add their TRV climate entities.
 So when any of the rooms will ask for heating, SAT will start the boiler.
 > [!Note]
 > If SAT is the only climate entity, skip this step.